aan-arfian28/song-lyric-romanizer/README.md

-# YTM Romaji Lyrics Extension
+# YouTube Music Lyric Romanizer Extension

 A Chrome extension for YouTube Music that automatically romanizes Japanese lyrics (Kanji/Kana → Romaji) locally in the browser using morphological analysis.